 Why Does Protein Powder Clump in Hot Coffee?

-Adding powder directly to hot liquid without pre-mixing
+Dry powder added directly to hot liquid

-Using protein powders with poor solubility
+Protein powders with poor solubility or lots of gums

 Step-by-Step: How to Mix Protein Powder in Hot Coffee Without Clumping